Chondroblast: Structure

 Within adults and developing adults, most chondroblasts are located in the perichondrium.
 This is a thin layer of connective tissue which protects cartilage and is where chondroblasts help to expand cartilage size whenever prompted to by hormones such as GH, TH, and glycosaminoglycans.
-They are located on the perichondrium because the perichondrium, located on the outside of developing bone, is not as heavily ensheathed in cartilage extracellular matrix as the interior and because here where capillaries are located.
+They are located on the perichondrium because the perichondrium, located on the outside of developing bone, is not as heavily ensheathed in cartilage extracellular matrix as the interior and because here capillaries are located.
 The type of growth maintained by chondroblasts is called appositional bone growth and increases the birth of the affected tissue.
-It is important to note that perichondrium, and thus chondroblasts, are not found on the articular cartilage surfaces of joints.
+Perichondrium, and thus chondroblasts, are not found on the articular cartilage surfaces of joints.

 Matrix formation and composition

 The extracellular matrix secreted by chondroblasts is composed of fibers, collagen, hyaluronic acid, proteoglycans, glycoproteins, water, and a host of macromolecules.
 Within finished cartilage, collagen fibers compose 10-20% of the volume, water 65-80%, and the proteoglycan-hyaluronic acid aggregates the remaining portion.
-Due to the proliferative nature of Chondroblasts, cells compose a larger portion of the composition than what is normally found within completed cartilage.
+Due to the proliferative nature of chondroblasts, cells compose a larger portion of the composition than what is normally found within completed cartilage.

 Collagen Type II fibers are responsible for giving the future cartilage matrix its tensile strength.
 The structure of these fibers, like the majority of collagen fibers, forms a triple helix structure.

 Proteoglycans resist the compression generally put upon cartilage and generate the swelling pressure responsible for stress shielding the matrix from compression loading.
 They attach themselves to up to 100 Chondroitin sulfate molecules and up to 50 keratan sulfate glycoaminoglycan chains.
 These chains together are attached to a hyaluronic acid backbone which, in conjunction with the collagen fibrils, create an interstitial intrafibrillar space in which water is held in by the negative charge of the proteoglycans.